30ozSteak/1804Game-browser/README.md

 The second project in mod-2 at Turing is Game Time, an adventure into Object Oriented Programming- and lots and lots of tests.
 Because of this projects nature, there wasn't a lot of front-end excitement.
 I dumped a few extra hours into developing a thematic design/page for the page that would host the game, and it was well received.

 After submitting the project and taking a step back- I wanted to do it better but I couldn't really justify dumping an extensive amount of time into something of so little content.
 This snake game, though cool in my eyes, doesn't have much going for it.
-It's two objects that have redamentary (and not even 100% working) collision detection, on a canvas.
+It's two objects that have basic (and not even 100% working) collision detection, on a canvas.
 It feels like something hard to show off, without having to explain the context of it as well.

 I needed something more interesting and more diverse than a single game with two colors.
 Thankfully, I'm in a room with other talented devs that also just built their own games.
 I bothered these other humans to get their games hosted on GH pages and pushed up so I could use them as well.